 To get to the Cove Beach, simply follow the road to

 Sailrock Resort and

 Plandon Cay Cut Beach.
 It’s the left turn right before Sailrock Resort (150 feet before), and it’s a short 500-foot drive down the access road.

 The Cove is perfect for water sports such as Hobie Cat sailboats, kayaks, and paddleboards.

 Sailrock provides complimentary access to

 kayaks, paddleboards, and snorkeling gear for guests and day-pass holders.
 Both touring and clear acrylic kayaks are provided, along with life jackets.

 Staff from the beach bar will assist you in preparing the gear and advise on appropriate directions to go.

 For those sailing the Hobie Cats, the water is shallow to the south (left if you are facing the water), although depth depends on the tide.
 You’ll notice this if you sail in this direction, as the rudders will begin to scrape the sand long before the hulls.
 You’ll have plenty of time to change course.

-Although some fish can be seen near Iguana Cay and in the mangroves to the east of the islet, there unfortunately are not any good snorkelling reefs in this area.
+Although some fish and wetland sea creatures can be seen near Iguana Cay and in the mangroves to the east of the islet, there unfortunately are not any good snorkeling reefs in this area.